 Every organ in your body requires magnesium to function.
 Magnesium keeps teeth and bones strong, activates enzymes and regulates the levels of other minerals.
 Coumadin, or warfarin, is a medication used to prevent blood clots and other cardiovascular conditions.
 Several medications, herbs and vitamins interfere with the proper function of warfarin.
 Magnesium is one such compound that affects the way Coumadin works.

-Coumadin is a blood-thinning drug often prescribed in patients suffering from blood clots and pulmonary embolisms.
+Coumadin is a blood-thinning drug often prescribed for people with blood clots and pulmonary embolisms.
 Coumadin interferes with vitamin K, which is a necessary component for the production of clotting factors.
 Without clotting factors, your blood is less likely to clot and there is a significant reduction in your risk of developing blood clots.
-Warfarin usually takes five days to reach therapeutic levels in your body, a February 1999 article in “American Family Physician” reports.
+Warfarin usually takes five days to reach therapeutic levels in your body, a February 1999 article in "American Family Physician" reports.
 That means you will need to take Coumadin for at least five days before it takes effect.
 Coumadin is a potentially dangerous drug that should only be taken upon the advice of a physician.